The Asymptotic Analysis of Some PDE and Steklov Eigenvalue Problems with Partially Reactive Patches in 3-D: The Steklov-Neumann (SN) Eigenvalue Problem

 \subsection{Non-Resonant Case}

-Since the analysis for the SN problem (\ref{sn:eig}) in the non-resonant case is very similar to that done in \S \ref{sdn_sec:asymptotics} for the SDN problem (\ref{sdn:eig}), we will only briefly outline the analysis to determine $\sigma(\eps)$.
-As for the SDN problem, we seek to construct eigenpairs of (\ref{sn:eig}) for which the leading-order outer solution $U_0$ is non-vanishing (i.e. $U_0\neq 0$).
+Since the analysis for the SN problem (\ref{sn:eig}) in the non-resonant case is very similar to that done in \S \ref{sdn_sec:asymptotics} for the SDN problem (\ref{sdn:eig}), we will only briefly outline the main steps to determine $\sigma(\eps)$.
+In analogy to the solution of the SDN problem, we seek to construct eigenpairs of (\ref{sn:eig}) for which the leading-order outer solution $U_0$ is non-vanishing (i.e. $U_0\neq 0$).

 In the outer region, we expand $u$ as in (\ref{sdn:outex}) to obtain (\ref{sdn:Uk}) at each order of the expansion.
 In addition, each nontrivial Steklov eigenvalue is expanded as in (\ref{sdn:stek_eig}).
 In the inner region near each Steklov patch, we expand the inner solution in terms of geodesic coordinates as in (\ref{sdn:innex}), to derive that $V_{ji}$ for $j=0,1,2$, and for each $i=1,\ldots,N$, satisfies \bsub \esub